ctrekker/ctrekker/README.md

 Hey!
-I'm Connor, a student studying Physics at [Colorado School of Mines](https://www.mines.edu/).
+I'm Connor, a student studying physics and computer science at the [Colorado School of Mines](https://www.mines.edu/).

-## ⚡ What I'm Working On ⚡
+## What I'm Working On
 ### 🪟📓 [Glass Notebook](https://glassnotebook.io)
 - First-class deployment options for Pluto.jl notebooks
 - Edit Pluto.jl notebooks in the cloud